The idea with this site is, I do something every week (even if it's very small).

 I can see why JavaScript devs likes adding new libraries, frameworks and such.

-Adding them can solve problems fast.
+Adding them solves problems fast.

 This weekly breakdown was made using chart.js: